SumonPaul18/k8s-portainer/README.md

 ```

 This will deploy the Portainer agent and create an external load balancer which you'll be able to use to connect to the agent on port 9001.

+# Reference

+Portainer 2.0 includes support for Kubernetes, head to https://www.portainer.io/installation/ for more details about how to install it.